 Parking in Vienna

-Different short-term parking rules may apply in the shopping streets of Vienna and are posted separately in such places.
+Different short-stay parking rules may apply in Vienna's shopping streets and additional signed can be found in such places.

 - Tobacco shops